 - Do not smoke inside a home where oxygen cylinders are present

 Fires in multi-family buildings often originate on balconies due to the improper disposal of smoking materials in planter pots or other inappropriate receptacles.
-These fires are able to spread quickly and undetected between units due to wind, lack of sprinkler system, and lack of fire alarm systems on balconies.
+These fires are able to spread quickly and undetected between units due to wind and the lack of sprinkler systems and fire alarm systems on balconies.

 Given their size and fuel load, fires in multi-family buildings pose a significant threat to the air quality and environment of our city.
-They often result in significant and devastating damage, and are a hazard to the entire building as well as surrounding buildings.
+They often result in significant and devastating damage, and are a hazard to the entire building as well as neighbouring properties.

 Property Owners or Agents

-It is the property owner or agent's responsibility to maintain their properties according to the Alberta Fire Code.
+It is the property owner or agent's responsibility to maintain their properties according to the National Fire Code - 2019 Alberta Edition.
 Edmonton Fire Rescue Services asks property owners and agents to voluntarily determine if each balcony of their building(s) will be considered a smoking or non-smoking area.